grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (experimental) List of queries to block.
 [blocked_queries: <blocked_queries_config...> | default = ]

+# Mutate incoming queries to align their start and end with their step to
+# improve result caching.
+# CLI flag: -query-frontend.align-queries-with-step
+[align_queries_with_step: <boolean> | default = false]

 # Enables endpoints used for cardinality analysis.
 # CLI flag: -querier.cardinality-analysis-enabled